Miscellaneous

 Examples

-# See the "Missing data" section in "Advanced usage"
+# Below we give a pseudocode example; see the "Missing data" section in "Advanced usage" for a concrete example.

 adjacencymatrix(S::Matrix, r::AbstractFloat)